arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/camera-to-bitmap-sd-card/content.md

 mbed::FATFileSystem fileSystem("fs");

 #include "camera.h" // Arduino Mbed Core Camera APIs

+/*-----Uncomment the library and class for your specific hardware-----*/

+//#include "himax.h"  // API to read from the Himax camera found on the Portenta Vision Shield Rev.1
+//HM01B0 himax;

-#include "himax.h"  // API to read from the Himax camera found on the Portenta Vision Shield
+#include "hm0360.h" // API to read from the Himax camera found on the Portenta Vision Shield Rev.2
-HM01B0 himax;
+HM0360 himax;

 Camera cam(himax);

 FrameBuffer frameBuffer; // Buffer to save the camera stream